marc-f/adamcod.es/_posts/2013-01-15-vagrant-is-easy-chef-is-hard-part2.md

     +-----------------------+
     1 row in set (0.00 sec)

 Success!
-You should now be able to put your vagrant database details into your app and have it load as expected, and if not, I hope I've given you access to the tools and knowledge you need to start experimenting and debugging for yourself.
+You should now be able to put your vagrant database details into your app and have it load as expected, and if not, I should have given you access to the tools and knowledge you need to start experimenting and debugging for yourself.

-In the months and year to come Vagrant and Chef are going to become as indispensable as syntax highlighting for any serious developer, so please give it a go and let me know on [twitter](http://twitter.com/sixdaysad) if there's anything you think needs improving or clarifying in this post!
+In the months and years to come Vagrant and Chef are going to become as indispensable for any serious developer, so please give it a go and let me know on [twitter](http://twitter.com/sixdaysad) if there's anything you think needs improving or clarifying in this post!

 [^1]: http://vagrantup.com
 [^2]: http://www.opscode.com/chef